 Our chief operating decision maker evaluates segment performance and allocates resources on the basis of "net operating income (loss)."
 We define net operating income (loss) as income (loss) from continuing operations excluding after-tax net investment gains (losses) and other adjustments and infrequent or unusual non-operating items.
 We exclude net investment gains (losses) and infrequent or unusual non-operating items because we do not consider them to be related to the operating performance of our segments and Corporate and Other activities.
 A significant component of our net investment gains (losses) is the result of impairments, including changes in intent to hold securities to recovery, and credit and/or cash flow related gains and losses, the size and timing of which can vary significantly depending on market credit cycles.
 In addition, the size and timing of other investment gains (losses) are often subject to our discretion and are influenced by market opportunities, as well as asset-liability matching considerations.
 Infrequent or unusual non-operating items are also excluded from net operating income (loss) if, in our opinion, they are not indicative of overall operating trends.
 While some of these items may be significant components of net income (loss) in accordance with U.S. GAAP, we believe that net operating income (loss), and measures that are derived from or incorporate net operating income (loss), are appropriate measures that are useful to investors because they identify the income (loss) attributable to the ongoing operations of the business.
 However, net operating income (loss) is not a substitute for net income (loss) determined in accordance with U.S. GAAP.
 In addition, our definition of net operating income (loss) may differ from the definitions used by other companies.
-See note 21 in our consolidated financial statements under "Item 8-Financial Statements and Other activities to net income (loss).
+See note 21 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for a reconciliation of net operating income (loss) of our segments and Corporate and Other activities to net income (loss).